-Financial instruments acquired in an arm's length transaction ("arm's length financial instruments") are initially recorded at their fair value.
+Financial instruments originated/acquired or issued/assumed in an arm's length transaction ("arm's length financial instruments") are initially recorded at their fair value.

 At initial recognition, the Church may irrevocably elect to subsequently measure any arm's length financial instrument at fair value.
 The Church has not made such an election during the year.